J.C. Blair Memorial Hospital

 J.C.
 Blair Memorial Hospital, J.C.
 Blair Medical Services – primary and specialty care, and UPMC Pinnacle

-(formally Pinnacle Health).
+(formerly Pinnacle Health).
 The program consortium's goal was to integrate behavioral health services into

 primary care clinics.
 This program uses evidenced-based practices including the Primary Care Behavioral Health